Ranajoy01/Map_2_Path_to_silicon_RISC_V_SoC_Tapeout_game/Level_1/readme.md

    - Ports are declared after module keyword.
    - `MUX functionality` is coded in the body (Inside module and endmodule).

-  Analysis of the testbench `tb_good_mux.v`-
+  :zap: Analysis of the testbench `tb_good_mux.v`-

    - It has no primary inputs or primary outputs.
    - Design 'good_mux' is instantiated in this testbench.
    - Stimulus to the design are generated.
    - Primary outputs from design under test `(DUT)` or unit under test `(UUT)` are dumped into `.vcd file` as per the variation of primary inputs to UUT.

-  Edit file in gvim text editor-
+  :zap: Edit file in gvim text editor-

    - Press `i` to enter into the `insert` mode
    - Press `Esc` to enter into the `normal` mode